treeverse/lakeFS/docs/howto/garbage-collection-committed.md

 {: .warning-title }
 > Deprecation notice
 >
-> This feature will be supported up to version 0.9.1 of the lakeFS metadata client.
+> This feature will be available up to version 0.9.1 of the lakeFS metadata client.
 It will be discontinued in subsequent versions.
 > Please visit the new [garbage collection documentation](./garbage-collection.md).

 By default, lakeFS keeps all your objects forever.
 This allows you to travel back in time to previous versions of your data.